-The term 'Intrinsic Value' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Intrinsic Value' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Intrinsic value has several meanings where finance and business are concerned.
 The first of these meanings pertains to companies and their underlying stock issues.
 An intrinsic value of a stock could be said to be the actual per share value of a stock, in contrast to its book value or price according to the stock market.

 Intrinsic value takes many other elements into account, such as trademarks and copyrights owned, as well as the value of the brand name.
 These factors are intangible in nature.
 This makes it hard to figure out their true worth, although it can be done.
 As a result of this, such items of intrinsic value are not commonly included in the stock’s actual market price.